Bill Whatcott: Nursing licence

+Pamphletting case

-On 25 February 2010, Whatcott had the Saskatchewan Human Rights Tribunal ruling against him alleging discrimination against four homosexuals and fining him $17,500 overturned by the Saskatchewan Court of Appeal.
+On 25 February 2010, Whatcott had the Saskatchewan Human Rights Tribunal ruling against him alleging discrimination against four gay men and fining him $17,500 overturned by the Saskatchewan Court of Appeal.
 Part of the judgment acquitting Whatcott read, "the manner in which children in the public school system are to be exposed to messages about different forms of sexuality and sexual identity is inherently controversial.
 It must always be open to public debate.
 That debate will sometimes be polemical and impolite."

 The Saskatchewan Human Rights Commission appealed to the Supreme Court of Canada, which decided to hear the case.

 Whatcott appeared before the Supreme Court of Canada on 12 October 2011 to defend his views on homosexuality.
 While the judges and lawyers were preparing to hear Whatcott's case, the activist delivered 3,000 more flyers on homosexuality throughout Ottawa and got thrown off the Carleton University campus for delivering the flyers there.
 More interveners appeared in Whatcott's case both for and against him, than in any other Supreme Court case in the history of Canada.
 Intervening on behalf of Whatcott were the Canadian Constitution Foundation, the Canadian Civil Liberties Association, Canadian Journalists for Free Expression, the Christian Legal Fellowship, the Evangelical Fellowship of Canada, the Catholic Civil Rights League and the Faith + Freedom Alliance.
 Intervening against Whatcott were Attorney General of Alberta, Canadian Human Rights Commission, Alberta Human Rights Commission, Egale Canada Inc., Ontario Human Rights Commission, Canadian Jewish Congress, Unitarian Congregation of Saskatoon and Canadian Unitarian Council, Women's Legal Education and Action Fund, Canadian Bar Association, Northwest Territories Human Rights Commission and Yukon Human Rights Commission, League for Human Rights of B'nai B'rith Canada, United Church of Canada, Assembly of First Nations, Federation of Saskatchewan Indian Nations and Métis Nation-Saskatchewan and the African Canadian Legal Clinic.

 In February 2013, the Court released its reasons in Saskatchewan Human Rights Commission v Whatcott.
 The Court held that, although Bible passages, biblical beliefs and the principles derived from those beliefs can be legally and reasonably advanced in public discourse, speech which can be described as "detestation" and "vilification" cannot be.
 Whatcott was ordered to pay compensation to recipients of the flyers.